 It’s also important to remove other baited traps from the area.
 If you’re keen to test one trap against another, it’s important to test them in different sites, otherwise it’s simply a matter of which trap the rat finds first, rather than an accurate test.
 It can detract from your overall trapping success having competing traps.

 If you’re still asking yourself “what do rats eat”, get in touch!
-We’d love to chat with you about the rats in your backyard and how we can help to humanely remove them.
+We’d love to chat with you about the rats in your backyard and how we can help to remove them using a quick-kill method.